Frequently Asked Questions

 We understand, a big trip needs preparation!
 Here are the common questions we get asked regarding the tour in Aitutaki

 We get asked this question frequently.
-It’s a difficult answer, as the humpbacks (and other species of whales & dolphins) are in Aitutaki for the 3.5 months of the breeding season – early July to mid October – in numbers.
+It’s a difficult answer, as the humpbacks (and other species of whales & dolphins) are in Aitutaki for the 3.5 months of the breeding season – late July to mid October – in numbers.
 We see and swim with humpbacks every day through the season – except when the weather is very rainy and windy and that happens only 3 or 4 days over the 3 month seasons.

 We only operate on dates that we absolutely know, through experience, the whales are around Aitutaki!